Crich

-Crich /ˈkraɪtʃ/ is a village in the English county of Derbyshire.
-The population at the 2001 Census was 2,821, increasing to 2,898 at the 2011 Census (including Fritchley and Whatstandwell).
-It has the National Tramway Museum inside the Crich Tramway Village and, at the summit of Crich Hill above, a memorial tower for those of the Sherwood Foresters regiment who died in battle, particularly in World War I.
+Crich /ˈkraɪtʃ/ is a village and civil parish in the English county of Derbyshire.
+Besides the village of Crich, the civil parish includes the nearby villages of Fritchley, Whatstandwell and Wheatcroft.
+The population of the civil parish at the 2001 census was 2,821, increasing to 2,898 at the 2011 census.

+The village is home to the National Tramway Museum and, at the summit of Crich Hill above, a memorial tower known as Crich Stand to those of the Sherwood Foresters regiment who died in battle, particularly in World War I.